Cloudify communicates with external services via plugins.

 Note: The Script plugin is distributed with Cloudify.

-The first step to start using a plugin is to upload the plugin to your Cloudify Manager tenant.
+The first step to using a plugin is to upload the plugin to your Cloudify Manager tenant.

 To upload a plugin:

-- For UI usage, see managing plugins.
+- For UI usage, see managing system resources.

 - For CLI usage, see cfy plugins upload.